 This class associates a time-to-live value with each item.
-Items that expire because they have exceeded their time-to-live will be removed automatically.
+Items that expire because they have exceeded their time-to-live will be no longer accessible, and will be removed eventually.
 If no expired items are there to remove, the least recently used items will be discarded first to make space when necessary.
-Trying to access an expired item will raise a KeyError.